duhkneelow/daniel-james.github.io/essays/semantic-ui.md

   <img src="https://www.worldmarket.com/images/homepage/2020/wk32/a-1-1005-lg.jpg" alt="promo"/>
 </a>
 ```
 just for one image.
 As you can see, there are certain ways of properly approaching Semantic UI just like how there are shortcuts to grueling trails when you climb up a mountain.
-With motivation and a lot of patience, you would feel like you have reached the top similar to my image of the recreated website below.
+With motivation and a lot of patience, you would feel like you have reached the top similar to my image of the recreated website below.<br>
 **Recreated Website (top portion)**
 <img class="ui huge centered image" src="../images/recreation_top.png">